Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-For most of the 20th century, being out in the world meant never being far from a payphone.
+The first coin-operated telephone was installed in Hartford, Connecticut in 1889, patented by William Gray, and for most of the 20th century being out in the world meant never being far from a payphone.
 On street corners, in railway stations, in red boxes and silver booths, they were the public infrastructure of staying in touch — drop in a coin, dial, and reach anyone, from anywhere, for the price of a call.
 At the US peak in the late 1990s there were more than two million of them, and the British red kiosk had become one of the most recognised objects on Earth.

 The mobile phone did not so much defeat the payphone as make it pointless.
 Once everyone carried their own phone, the corner box stood unused, then vandalised, then removed.
 US payphone numbers fell by about 95% in fifteen years; New York pulled out its last public sidewalk payphone in 2022, after once having some 30,000.
 A few red boxes survive — repurposed as tiny libraries, defibrillator stations, or listed heritage — fond monuments to the century when the way to reach a person was to go and stand where the phone was.